mjang/documentation-theme-jekyll/_docs/apis/apis.md

 ### Authentication API
 Allows you to authenticate and authorize users and apps or assign to access the Management API.
-<a href="https://documenter.getpostman.com/view/1935580/RWgtSGsJ" target="_blank">Explore the Authentication API</a>
+<a href="https://developer-api.forgerock.com/#45dc632b-91f2-4ea5-a9da-d4d9f395cfd5" target="_blank">Explore the Authentication API</a>

 ### Management API
 Allows you to manage users and other objects in the system.
-To access the management API you need to use the authentication API to get a token to pass along with your calls to the management API.
-You need to ask for the proper scopes to be able to manage objects via the management API.
+To access the management API you need to use the authentication API to get an access token and pass it along with your calls to the management API.  <a href="https://developer-api.forgerock.com/#6af844f9-ecea-422e-8508-b1017b4cb6bc" target="_blank">Explore the Management API</a>

+Note: You need to ask for the proper scopes to be able to manage objects via the management API.

 ```
 api.forgecloud.com:user.read